leeannvidal/dissertation_data_analysis/README.md

   ```

   7. Open `docs/project_overview.Rmd` in RStudio and run it section-by-section to reproduce the analysis and visuals.

-   The file is organized as a **build** —each section represents a step in the analysis pipeline that was developed incrementally while working on the dissertation.
+> Note: The file is organized as a **build** —each section represents a step in the analysis pipeline that was developed incrementally while working on the dissertation.
-   This allows you to execute and inspect results at each stage rather than rendering the entire file in one pass.
+> This allows you to execute and inspect results at each stage rather than rendering the entire file in one pass.

 # Workflow Overview
   1. Data Loading & Cleaning